brendano/ark-tweet-nlp/docs/annot_guidelines.md

   - tagged as N per below...this would be a good example to list
 * 49931213963665408 "mfw" = my face when (not sure I've ever seen an abbreviation ending with a complementizer!)
   - tagged as G
-* 51858412669124608 at-mentions @wordpress and @joomla are clearly used within the sentence. tag as proper nouns, or is that only allowed for hashtags?
+* 51858412669124608 at-mentions @wordpress and @joomla are clearly used within the sentence. cf. 58666191618719744, 65450293604777984
+  - we still use @ regardless of context (unlike with hashtags)
+* Citizens United?
+Media Lab? are the nouns here N or ^?
+  - (clarifying the discussion below) For most proper names, all content words are ^ regardless of whether there is internal syntactic structure.
+An exception is made for titles of works which have an "internal interpretation" independent of the reference to the work: in that case

 #### Preposition-y things ####